Search for cosmic rays in GRANDProto300: Experimental setup and dataset

 \subsection{Clustering Cut}

 The GP300 dataset is affected by interference from commercial aircraft hovering near the array and regular emissions from an electric transformer located northeast of the site.
-This interference results in batches of noise events that can be excluded from the analysis.
-Given that cosmic rays produce short radio pulses ($\lesssim 100$\,ns) and thus cannot result in multiple CD, a clustering algorithm is well-suited for this task.
+This interference results in bursts of noise events that can be excluded from the analysis.
+Given that cosmic rays produce short radio pulses ($\lesssim 100$\,ns) and thus cannot result in multiple CD events in our data, a clustering algorithm is well-suited for this task.

 The algorithm is based on the spatial proximity of events using Planar Wave Front (PWF) arrival direction reconstruction, following the method developed in ~\cite{Ferri_re_2025}.
 Multiple events occurring within the same angular and time window are designated as a cluster and consequently excluded from the dataset.
 The angular distance $\Delta \vartheta$ between events $A$ and $B$ is defined as the minimum between $\Delta\theta=|\theta_B - \theta_A|$ and $\Delta\varphi =|([\varphi_B-\varphi_A+\pi]\,\mod\,2\pi) -\pi|$.
-The temporal distance is defined as $\Delta t= |t_B-t_A|$.
+The temporal distance between $A$ and $B$ is defined as $\Delta t= |t_B-t_A|$.
 Fig.~\ref{fig:effvspur} (left) presents the distribution of angular and time distances for consecutive events in our dataset.
 By varying the angular and time cut parameters $(\Delta \vartheta_{\rm cut}, \Delta t_{\rm cut})$ below which the events are suppressed, the figure demonstrates the extent of data reduction achieved with different parameter choices.
 In this study, a conservative approach is adopted, and the parameters of $\Delta \vartheta_{\rm cut} = \min(\Delta \theta, \Delta \phi)=5^\circ$ and $\Delta t_{\rm cut}=5\,$s are retained, resulting in a cut of 79\,\% of the CD data, discriminated against as background noise, as seen in Fig.~\ref{fig:CRC} (right).